 |Central Government of India||1947 to present|

-The great Maratha emperor Shivaji Maharaj made this fort the capital of the Maratha State in 1647 when he had crowned the king.
-The Maratha state was later converted into the Maratha Empire.
+The great Maratha Emperor, Shivaji Maharaj made this fort as capital of the Maratha State in 1674.
+It became official capital, and he had crowned as the king.
+Later, the Maratha state converted into the Maratha Empire.

-This fort is erected 820 meters (2700 feet) above sea level in the Sahyadri mountain range.
+Erected Fort is about 820 meters (2700 feet) above sea level in the Sahyadri mountain range.
 While the fort has around 1400-1450 steps, there is a ropeway facility available now to reach the top of the fort.
-After the British invasion, this fort was looted and destroyed to great extent.
+After the British invasion, this fort looted and destroyed to a great extent.